-Well, considering more than 350,000,000 people still play Fortnite (as of May 2020), the odds are that you aren’t the only one working hard to get better at the game.
+Well, considering more than 350,000,000 people have registered to play Fortnite, the odds are that you aren't the only one still working hard to get better at the game.

 As consumers, a report entitled "The State Of Online Gaming" noted that those who play recreationally average more than 7 hours of gameplay a week.
 Interestingly, a survey of Fortnite gameplay found 50% of its participants played between 6-15 hours a week.

 So we need to ask whether just playing the game is enough to get ahead of the pack.
 Not everyone has the capacity to grind for 10-12 hours a day.

 How to Get Better at Fortnite Battle Royale - Beyond Playing